rutvikk99/synapse/demos/module1/README.md

     The Monitor hub is your first stop for debugging issues and gaining insight on resource usage.
 You can see a history of all the activities taking place in the workspace and which ones are active now.

-2. Show each of the monitoring categories grouped under Orchestration and Activities.
+2. Show each of the monitoring categories grouped under Integration and Activities.

     ![The categories are highlighted.](media/monitoring-categories.png "Monitoring categories")